awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-https-ssl-load-balancer.md

    aws elb describe-load-balancers --load-balancer-name my-load-balancer
    ```

-### Step 2: Configure the SSL Security Policy<a name="configure_ciphers_clt"></a>
+### Step 2: Configure the SSL security policy<a name="configure_ciphers_clt"></a>

 You can select one of the predefined security policies, or you can create your own custom security policy\.
 Otherwise, Elastic Load Balancing configures your load balancer with the default predefined security policy, `ELBSecurityPolicy-2016-08`\.
 We recommend that you use the default security policy\.
-For more information about security policies, see [SSL Negotiation Configurations for Classic Load Balancers](elb-ssl-security-policy.md)\.
+For more information about security policies, see [SSL negotiation configurations for Classic Load Balancers](elb-ssl-security-policy.md)\.

 **To verify that your load balancer is associated with the default security policy**
 Use the following [describe\-load\-balancers](https://docs.aws.amazon.com/cli/latest/reference/elb/describe-load-balancers.html) command: